claremacrae/raspi_setup/README.md

 # raspi_setup
-Minimal scripts to start from blank Raspbian immage
+Minimal scripts to start from blank Raspbian image

 To execute without cloning: